-Automate your Christmas lights with Siri and HomeKit!
+Automate your holiday lights with Siri and HomeKit!

 Philips Hue White and Color Ambiance

-If you've got Philips Hue lights in your home, you might consider picking up a few extra Philips Hue White and Color Ambiance bulbs.
+If you've got Philips Hue lights in your home, you might consider picking up a few extra Philips Hue White and Color Ambiance bulbs for about $50 each.
 They're bright, they're able to change to loads of different colors, and they're just doggone neat!

 You can set up a red and green theme when you watch your favorite holiday movies and a blue and white theme when you want to bring a little winter into your home.